LEARN MORE ABOUT HVAC

-- We are staffed 365 days a year – including holidays and inclement weather
+We operate 365 days a year – including holidays and inclement weather

-In 1932 a group of veterans, realizing the need for Emergency Ambulance Service in Hawthorne, founded the William B. Mawhinney Memorial Ambulance Corps.
-The Corps, sponsored by VFW Post 1593 and named after the Rev. Wm B. Mawhinney, Pastor of St. Clements Church went into active service on Memorial Day, 1932 and was housed at Police Headquarters on Garfield and Lafayette Ave.
+In 1932, realizing the need for emergency ambulance service in Hawthorne, a group of veterans founded the William B. Mawhinney Memorial Ambulance Corps.
+The Corps (now HVAC), sponsored by VFW Post 1593 and named after the Rev. Wm B. Mawhinney, Pastor of St. Clements Church, went into active service on Memorial Day 1932 and was housed at Police Headquarters on Garfield and Lafayette Ave.

-In the early 1950’s the Borough built a three bay garage in the rear of the Old Municipal building to house the ambulances and provide a meeting room for the Corps.
+In the early 1950’s, the Borough built a three-bay garage in the rear of the Old Municipal building to house the ambulances and provide a meeting room for HVAC.

-Over the years we have purchased over 21 ambulances and have had a few support vehicles donated.
-Presently, we have three ambulances, a first responder, and chief’s vehicle along with two bicycles.
+Over the years, HVAC has purchased over 21 ambulances and have had a few support vehicles generously donated.
+Presently, we have three ambulances, a first responder vehicle, and chief’s vehicle, along with two bicycles.

-We are, also, a proud member of the 17th district of the New Jersey State First Aid Counc
+HVAC is also a proud member of the 17th district of the New Jersey State First Aid Council.